sreedeepEK/sreedeepek.github.io/portfolio.md

 #### Projects

 -   [ChatwithPDF's](https://github.com/sreedeepEK/ChatwithPDF): The ChatPDF project simplifies working with PDF documents using Langchain technology.
 It extracts         text, understands its meaning, and quickly finds relevant information.
 It uses Google's LLM model for advanced language understanding.
-With an easy-to-use          interface and advanced AI, users can navigate and understand PDFs better,making accessing and summarizing PDF content easier.
+With an easy-to-use          interface and advanced AI, users can navigate and understand PDFs better, making accessing and summarizing PDF content easier.

 -   [Foodvision](https://github.com/sreedeepEK/Foodvision.io):
     Foodvision.io is a computer vision project aimed at identifying and classifying various food items from images.Using state-of-the-art deep learning techniques,     this project offers a robust solution for recognizing food items, enabling applications in dietary monitoring, restaurant menu analysis, and more.